The New Nintendo Switch has the same retail price as the original Switch, and is well worth the upgrade if you’re a portable video game player.

 If you’re not sure how to ensure you’re getting the New Switch model, you can do one of two things: check that the box has a design with much more red on it (see below, right), or check to see that the console’s serial number on the bottom of the box starts with “XKW.”

-The transfer process between two Nintendo Switch models is done completely over the internet.
-As Nintendo details, both consoles need to be on the same internet connection, and in the same approximate vicinity to one another.
+The transfer process between two Nintendo Switch models is done completely via Bluetooth.
+As Nintendo details, both consoles need to be connected to the internet (to login to the user account’s linked Nintendo profile), and be in the same approximate vicinity to one another.
 The updated console model is currently seeing a “quiet” release in the United States.

 Are you thinking of getting a New Nintendo Switch model?